RivetingStuff/TechnicalTest/README.md

     - Pip

 >[!NOTE]
->If you are on windows you may be required to install VS buildtools before you can install >greenlet (a dependency of playwright)
+>If you are on windows you may be required to install VS buildtools before you can install >greenlet (a dependency of playwright).

 ### Installation